-When the question of progression in human society is addressed, technology is the first thing that comes to our mind.
+When the question of progression in human society is addressed, technology is the first thing that comes to our minds.
 It acts as the parameter that we use to trace the transformation of human society from a minimalistic to a sophisticated one.
 Among the list of wonders of technology, one such prominent name is ‘Aeronautical Engineering’.
 The aeroplanes that we see are the marvel of an Aeronautical Engineer.
 Pursuing a career in the same is highly demanding and equally rewarding.
-The field deals with the design and manufacturing of aircraft as small as a private jet to as big as an airbus.
+The field deals with the design and manufacturing of aircraft as small as a private jet to as big as an Airbus.
 If you are someone who loves to push the boundaries and try out something interesting, then a career in Aeronautical Engineering is set to give you the ground.
 A number of countries around the world offer degree programs in the domain, while this blog will talk about the courses in Aeronautical Engineering in Canada.

 This Blog Includes: